 Why is Rosehip Oil Good for Skin?

-Put simply, rosehip oil is jam-packed with skin loving nutrients, including high concentrations of Omegas 3, 6, 7 & 9, and antioxidant carotenoids.
+Put simply, it’s jam-packed with skin-loving nutrients.
+These include high concentrations of Omegas 3, 6, 7 & 9, and antioxidant carotenoids.
 These make for one intensely nourishing oil with some outstanding skin repairing and rejuvenating abilities.

 Do you have oily skin?
 Tick!
 Thanks to the balancing properties of rosehip oil, this makes it ideal for those with normal, oily or combination skin.